dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 Unfortunately, public health systems tend to collect too much logistics data which is not used for decision making and the key for reducing shortages and stockouts is collecting as little data but as accurately, timely and efficiently as possible.

 ###	Data use for logistics performance management
 In an ideal world with perfectly functioning supply networks, where neither stockouts nor overstocking occur, monitoring and measuring the quality of logistics services would not be needed.
 In practice, measuring and monitoring logistics performance is critical and indispensable.
-Not for generating "reports" and dashboards which may or not be used but rather for informing corrective action which changes and eventually optimises all inventory control parameters in order to increase and maximise stock availability while minimising stock wastage at health care facilities.
+Not for generating "reports" and dashboards which may or not be used but rather for informing corrective action which changes and eventually optimises all inventory control parameters in order to increase and maximise stock availability while minimising stock wastage at healthcare facilities.
 Despite a plethora of statistics, indicators and key performance indicators, a comprehensive and complete performance management system only requires the collection of a handful of data fields at the healthcare facility level:
 - Number of stock items managed (and changes over time)
 - Monthly distribution quantities (monthly aggregates or transaction quantities)